thomseddon/traefik-forward-auth/README.md

 - `disable-httponly-cookie`

-   If true, flag HTTPOnly is not set on cookie.
+   If set to true, the flag HTTPOnly is not set on cookie.

+   **This might be a security risk.
+Only use it, if you know, what you're doing.**

 - `cookie-name`